PurpleBooth/purplebooth-co-uk-v2/content/about/me.md

 draft = false
 title = "Our Services"
 menu  = "main"
 +++

 # Services We Provide

 ## Training

 Want to bring your team up to speed on the latest software development techniques?
-We can run intensive training courses bringing your developers up to speed on a number of different problems.
+We can run intensive training courses bringing your developers up to speed on a number of problems.
 Bringing you the skills you need to solve your customers problems.

 Some examples of the training we can provide: